Regularized integrals and manifolds with log corners: Periods of logarithmic varieties

 \begin{example}We now explain how to treat the integral $I_2$ from the introduction as a logarithmic period.
 Let $Y = \PP^1$, suppose that $a \in \PP^1 \setminus \{0,1,\infty\}$ and consider the divisors

 Setting $\omega = \tfrac{\dd z}{z-a} - \tfrac{\dd z}{z-1}$ and $\nu = \dlog{z}$, we have

 As explained in the introduction, we can compute its value by applying the regularized Stokes formula on $\Sig = \KN{Y\log D}$ (with respect to any choice of regularization), yielding $I_2 = \tipi \log|a|^2$.
+This kind of computation has appeared in the literature under the name ``Cauchy--Stokes formula'', see e.g.~\cite{KhesinRosly}.
 On the other hand in \cite[Example 1.6]{BrownDupont}, the same result is obtained by the double copy formula, which reduces the computation to the periods of the Kummer motives from \autoref{sec:kummers}. \end{example}